sevoigt/pymbs/doc/source/preamble/about.rst

 just working.
 However PyMbs was still used for research regarding efficient simulation of large systems and symbolic manipulation of systems of equation.

-Today PyMbs is still used in engineering projects from time to time, especially in cases where:
+Today PyMbs is still used in real-life engineering projects, especially in cases where:

 * commercial multibody software is just over the top